Vice President of Research, The Ohio State University

-Peter Mohler, PhD, is the vice dean for Research in the Ohio State College of Medicine, chief scientific officer and director of the Dorothy M. Davis Heart and Lung Research Institute.
+Peter Mohler, PhD, is the interim vice president for Research at The Ohio State University, chief scientific officer of The Ohio State University Wexner Medical Center and vice dean for Research in the Ohio State College of Medicine.
 He has been with The Ohio State University since 2011.

-Dr. Mohler’s research is focused on uncovering the mechanisms underlying abnormal heart rhythms and heart failure in children and young adults with the goals of designing new therapies for diseases at the level of the individual as well as population.
-He has more than 210 peer-reviewed publications including manuscripts in Nature, Cell, Journal of Clinical Investigation, Circulation, Nature Medicine, PNAS and Science Signaling.
+Dr. Mohler’s research is focused on uncovering the mechanisms underlying abnormal heart rhythms and heart failure in children and young adults with the goal of designing new therapies for diseases at the level of the individual and the population.
+He has more than 240 peer-reviewed publications including manuscripts in Nature, Cell, Journal of Clinical Investigation, Circulation, Nature Medicine, PNAS and Science Signaling.

-Dr. Mohler has received multiple awards, including being named a Pew Scholar, a Kavli Scholar of the National Academy of Sciences and an Outstanding Investigator of the American Heart Association.
+Dr. Mohler has received multiple awards, including being named a Pew Scholar, a Kavli Fellow of the National Academy of Sciences and an Outstanding Investigator of the American Heart Association.
 In 2015 he received the inaugural College of Medicine Distinguished Mentor Award.
-He serves on the Program Project Grant (PO1) Parent committee for the National Heart Lung and Blood Institute.
-Dr. Mohler was named an inaugural NIH National Heart Lung and Blood Institute Outstanding Investigator, one of only seven awardees in the cardiovascular sciences in the nation to ever receive this award.
+He recently served on the Program Project Grant (P01) Parent committee for the National Heart Lung and Blood Institute.
+Dr. Mohler was named an inaugural NIH National Heart Lung and Blood Institute Outstanding Investigator and leads large program grants funded by the American Heart Association and the LeDucq Foundation.

 He received his PhD from the University of North Carolina at Chapel Hill and performed his fellowship at the Howard Hughes Medical Institute at Duke University Medical Center.